- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 This is the honest picture.
 The Nauru passport is not a substitute for a Grenadian, St. Kittian, or Caribbean passport if your primary need is Schengen or US visa-free travel.
 It is, however, a genuinely useful second passport for investors who already hold a strong primary document — for example, an EU, UK, or US passport — and need a separate travel document for business in Singapore, Hong Kong, or the Gulf without presenting their primary nationality.

-It is also worth noting that Nauru permits dual citizenship.
+Nauru permits dual citizenship.
 Obtaining Nauru citizenship does not require renouncing your existing nationality, provided your home country also permits dual citizenship.
 Always verify this with your own nationality's laws before applying.

 How Does the Nauru CBI Application Process Work?